(see DO-7, § 13)

 (see DO-7, § 5.8)

 Generally, non-US citizens may become NPS volunteers as long as they are not being compensated for their volunteer work.
 It is illegal for foreign nationals to receive any form of payment, whether for housing, meals, or other types of compensation, including reimbursements.
-Legal permanent residents (informally called “green card holders”) or persons possessing a J-1 or F-1 visa are exceptions.
+Legal permanent residents (informally called “green card holders”) or persons possessing a J-1 or F-1 visa are exceptions to this compensation rule.
 There may be other visa types and/or programs authorized by the Department of State or Department of Homeland Security that allow for lawful work in the United States.
 Parks and programs should check for these exceptions and provide proof if they authorize reimbursement.

 See more information about US visas on the Department of State website.